zetsin/node-sdl2/README.md

 > Get and set the clipboard text.

 - Events
-> The `clipboard` object emits the following events:
   - Event 'update'

 - Methods
-> The `clipboard` object has the following methods:
   - `clipboard.text` [Getter/Setter]
   - `clipboard.hasText` [Getter]